Kundancse24/Python-Documentation/Python.md

     case _:
         # default case
 ```
+* Performance: Generally more efficient than multiple if-elif-else statements, especially when dealing with a large number of cases.
+Which can provide constant-time complexity O(1) for each case lookup.
+This optimization is more
+  efficient than sequentially evaluating multiple if-elif-else statements.
+#### Performance Comparison
+* Small Number of Cases: For a small number of cases, both if-elif-else and match-case will perform similarly.
+The difference in CPU cycles may be negligible.
+* Large Number of Cases: As the number of cases grows, match-case (or switch-case in other languages) typically becomes more efficient.
+This is because it can use jump tables or hash tables internally, leading to faster lookups compared
+  to sequentially checking multiple if-elif-else conditions.

 ### 3. Loops in Python
 Loops allow you to execute a block of code repeatedly.
 * for Loop: Iterates over a sequence (such as a list, tuple, or string).